tanchunsiong/Zoom_MeetingSDK_Windows_RawDataDemos/README.md

 }
 ```

-- populate the folder named "SDK" with the Zoom Meeting SDK libraries.
+- 2. In each sample folder, populate the folder named "SDK" with the Zoom Meeting SDK libraries.
 These are not included in the repo.
 They can be downloaded from the (Zoom SDK website)[marketplace.zoom.us].
 The file/folder structure within the SDK folder should be as follows:
 	- x64
 	- x86
 	- CHANGELOG.MD